NHS website nhs.uk/conditions/coronavirus-covid-19

 Humdingers takeaway soup Tues, Wed & Thurs 5-7pm.
 236 Hoxton St, Whitmore Estate, Hoxton N1 5LX map

 St John’s Soup Kitchen vegetarian takeaway, food bank without referral and toiletries Tues 6:30-8:30pm & Sun 12-2pm.
 No longer open on Fri.
-Brownswood Park, Gloucester Drive, Finsbury Park N4 2LW map sjebp.com/covid-19
+Front garden with chairs where you can sit to eat.
+Brownswood Park / Gloucester Drive, Finsbury Park N4 2LW map sjebp.com/covid-19

 Andover Food Bank without referral Fri, get ticket at 2:30pm and collect food at 4:30pm.
 Finsbury Park Community Hub, Andover Estate, Corker Walk, Finsbury Park N7 7RY map